Ground state energy of dilute Bose gases in 1D: Lower bound in Theorem

-\begin{proposition}[Lower bound Theorem \ref{TheoremMain}] Consider a Bose gas with repulsive interaction $v=v_{\text{reg}}+v_{\text{h.c.}}$ as defined above Theorem \ref{TheoremMain}, with Neumann boundary conditions.
+\begin{proposition}[Lower bound in Theorem \ref{TheoremMain}] Consider a Bose gas with repulsive interaction, $v$, supported in $[-R_0,R_0]$ with Neumann boundary conditions.
 Write $\rho=N/L$.
 There exists a constant $C_\text{L}>0$ such that the ground state energy $E^N(N,L)$ satisfies